 This may sound like an abstract concept that seems pretty implausible

 or scary right now--but anything's possible if you really want

-it, and we'll spare no effort to get you there.
+it, so spare no effort to get yourself there.

 you have an iPhone, iPad or iPod this app will let you hear